vchu22/JavaScript-maps-learning/README.md

 # js-maps-learning
-For learning creating maps in Javascript
+For learning how to create maps using Javascript libraries